ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 the internet allows any item that's online-capable to access valuable information.
 This ability for devices to garner and then relay information for data analysis is referred to as IoT.

 IoT hub:
-- a central message hub for *bi-directional* communication between your IoT application and the devices it manages
+- a central message hub for *bi-directional* communication and *monitor* between your IoT application and the devices it manages
 - supports multiple messaging patterns:
     - device-to-cloud telemetry
     - file upload from devices